ARgorithm/toolkit/docs/docs/server.md

 The server is built using FastAPI.
 The requirements for running the application is given below

 - Python 3.6+
+  - fastapi
+  - uvicorn
+  - gunicorn (for production use)
   - jinja2
   - aiofiles
   - python-multipart